ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Find a way to master them or fall hostage to them
 - Worst at dialogue - let emotions over take them; good at dialogue suppress emotions and keep conversation going, but eventually snap and react with silence or violence; best: act ON emotions, choose emotions to act upon and choose behaviors that create better results
 - Path to action: see / hear -> tell yourself a story -> feeling -> action / behavior
-- The best “slow down” - retrace your path to action
+- The best "slow down" - retrace your path to action
 - Notice your behavior (are you silence or violence)
 - Feel (identify your emotions)
 - Tell a story - analyze a story